Top 10 Things To Do in Lviv, Ukraine by JetSettingFools.com

 The Lviv Information Center is located in the Town Hall in Rynok Square.
 Visitors can find helpful information and maps at the center.

-Weather in Lviv, Ukraine
+Weather in Lviv

 Fall Leafs, Lviv, Ukraine

-Our trip to Lviv was in the autumn, which is a beautiful time to visit the city.
-Most days were warm and sunny – and leaves were changing colors on the trees.
+Lviv experiences all four seasons.
+Our trip to Lviv was in the autumn, which we think is the most beautiful time to visit the city.
+Autumn days tend to be warm and sunny – and the changing leaves provide a dazzling splash of color to the landscape.

 As we had such lovely weather, many of our recommended things to do in Lviv are outdoors.

-However, if your trip coincides with foul weather, you may be wondering what to do in Lviv when it rains.
-There are many fun things to do in Lviv indoors – some of which are features in our list.
-Check out the city museums, churches and restaurants if you unfortunately encounter bad weather!
-Check Lviv weather for your trip on weather.com.
+However, if you aren’t as lucky, you may be wondering what to do in Lviv when it rains.
+There are many fun things to do in Lviv indoors – some of which are featured in our list.

-Where To Stay in Lviv, Ukraine
+Where To Stay in Lviv

 Getting to Lviv, Ukraine